andreychemist/andreychemist.github.io/pages/faq.md

 Filing dates may differ from the final action dates.
 The former determine when one can file the I-485 form, the latter determine when the I-485 form can be approved and the green card can be issued.

 I passed my medical examination after getting the approval for I-140 and before filing I-485.
 I filed the required medical form I-693 (<https://www.uscis.gov/i-693>) together with my I-485 application but the processing times have increased greatly since 2012.
 And now one may wait for longer than a year to get their I-485 approved.
-The I-693 form expires in one year, so the person would get an RFE to renew their medical exam.
-Nowadays, it may be wise not to attach I-693 to I-485 and wait for this RFE.
+Since Nov.
+1, 2018, the I-693 form is valid for two years, but it must be signed by a civil surgeon no more than 60 days before filing the underlying I-485 application.

 See also: <https://www.uscis.gov/greencard/adjustment-of-status>.